Know What You Don't Know: Consistency in Sliding Window Filtering with Unobservable States Applied to Visual-Inertial SLAM (Extended Version): Consistency Analysis

 where both the error Jacobian $\mbf{H} \left(\bar{\mathcal{X}} \right)$ and its null space $\mbf{N} \left(\bar{\mathcal{X}} \right)$ are evaluated at the same point $\bar{\mathcal{X}}$, and $\delta\mbs{\tau} \neq \zero$ by definition. $\mbf{N}$ has columns corresponding to each DoF of $\mbs{\tau}$, meaning that the null space of $\mbf{H}$ is spanned by vectors corresponding to each unobservable direction.
 Depending on the linearization approach used, the unobservable directions of the true nonlinear system may not hold after linearization.
 This means that not all linearization approaches will yield a valid equality going from \eqref{eq:non_lin_equality} to \eqref{eq:linearized_equality}.
 If \eqref{eq:general_requirement_equality} does not hold for the original linearized problem, then there is no guarantee that the problem being solved has maintained the unobservable directions through linearization.
 This leads to the first requirement for consistency: \begin{thm} For a SWF algorithm with unobservable states to be consistent, \eqref{eq:general_requirement_equality} must be satisfied for any $\bar{\mathcal{X}}$. \end{thm} Requirement \ref{requirement:HN_0_start} (R\ref{requirement:HN_0_start}) can be analytically checked by multiplying out each derived error Jacobian with the corresponding null space component of the states involved in the error.
 For linearizations that maintain R\ref{requirement:HN_0_start}, each multiplied-out equation of $\mbf{H}\mbf{N}$ will cancel to $\mbf{0}$, regardless of the evaluation points.
-R\ref{requirement:HN_0_start} is mentioned and leads to a special linearization approach of an EKF-SLAM algorithm in \cite{Li2011}.
-Failure to meet what is presented here as R\ref{requirement:HN_0_start} is also mentioned as a potential reason for why certain linearization approaches lead to inconsistency in \cite{Huai2021}.
-However, it is important to formalize it as an explicit check that needs to be done to ensure that unobservable directions are maintained during linearization for SWF algorithms.
-Contrary to the approximation-free linearization approach mandated in \cite{Li2011}, R\ref{requirement:HN_0_start} does not place restrictions on the linearization approach explicitly, as it can be satisfied even in the presence of approximations.
+To the best of the author's knowledge, R\ref{requirement:HN_0_start} has not previously been stated for ensuring consistency in general SWF estimation approaches with unobservable states.
+However, inconsistency resulting from the linearization of the nonlinear objective function is noted for EKF VI-SLAM in \cite{Li2011}, where a special, approximation-free linearization approach is taken instead.
+It is also hypothesized as a potential reason for why certain approximations are required for SWF VI-SLAM consistency in \cite{Huai2021}.
+R\ref{requirement:HN_0_start} is presented in a general way that explains the hypothesis in \cite{Huai2021}, while being applicable to other setups.
+Additionally, R\ref{requirement:HN_0_start} does not place restrictions on the linearization approach as is done in \cite{Li2011}, as in a general case it can be satisfied even in the presence of approximations.